 You don’t have to be an insomniac to experience sleep deprivation either.
 You may be sleeping every night, but are you sleeping well?

 One of the biggest factors that influences sleep quality is your level of comfort in bed.
-If you find yourself tossing and turning, having trouble getting comfortable, and finding it difficult to fall asleep as a result, it may be time to upgrade your mattress.
+If you find yourself tossing and turning, having trouble getting comfortable, and finding it difficult to fall asleep as a result, it may be time to upgrade your bed and get a new mattress.

-Sleep Number beds don’t just come in king size either.
-As is true with many of their other models, the king-size Sleep Number mattress comes with two separate adjustable air compartments.
+As is true with many of their other models, the king-size Sleep Number mattress comes with two separate adjustable air chambers.
 This means that you and your sleeping partner can enjoy the extra space of the king, along with the added comfort of your own Sleep Number.

-To top things off, you can even purchase a split king-size bed, so you both can enjoy adjusting the elevation of your side of the bed to your own specific liking.
+To top things off, you can even purchase a split king-size bed, so you both can adjust the elevation setting and firmness level of your side of the bed to your own specific liking.

 Difference Between King Size and California King

 Not all king-size beds are the same.
 If you’ve heard the terms, “King Size,” and, “California King,” you may not even know that there’s a difference.
 Luckily, we’re here to help so you can be prepared when the time comes.

 A king-size bed isn’t actually the largest sized bed that you can purchase.
 While there are likely custom-sized beds even larger, the other biggest standard-sized bed you’ll find in stores is the California King.